profelis/daScript/examples/profile/tests/angelscript/readme.txt

 the results are so poor (twice slower than squirrel for all tests here for both jit\and non jit version, except native which has almost the same speed as squirrel) that I do not bother to make a profile
 And that seems much harder also with weird usage functions as parameters to compile - check make.bat and clone angelscript

+as.exe build with AngelScript SDK 2.33.0
+asjit.exe build with AngelScript SDK 2.31.0